ihavethatonvinyl/blog/content/conversations/talking-about-vinyl-nation-with-christopher-boone-and-kevin-smokler.md

 ### IHTOV: Where can my readers watch [*Vinyl Nation*?](https://vinylnationfilm.com/)

 **KS**: It’s on most streaming platforms.
 And for purchase at all the normal places - iTunes, Amazon Prime.
 Chris and I had a great time working together.
 We shot a short documentary in Portland, Oregon last fall that'll probably be out sometime this year.
 Sherry, our cinematographer, continues to work with us.
 She worked on the short doc and we don't know if we're gonna be making music documentaries for the rest of our lives, but, but we have a lot of, a lot of ideas.
 A few of them are music related and, and they're all on the burners as we speak.

+*Kevin Smokler is a writer, documentary filmmaker and event host focused on our relationship as human beings with pop culture.
+His most recent book BREAK THE FRAME: CONVERSATIONS WITH WOMEN FILMMAKERS  contains 24 career-retrospective conversations with directors behind box office phenomenon like Captain Marvel, Oscar winners like Free Solo and the filmmakers who launched actors such as America Ferrera, Paul Rudd, Ryan Gosling and Jennifer Lawrence. and will be published on May 22, 2025.
+His previous books, BRAT PACK AMERICA is a love letter to teen movies of the 1980s.
+His 2013 essay collection PRACTICAL CLASSICS is a
+50 book attempt to reread one's high school reading list as an adult.*

+*Christopher Boone is a writer and a filmmaker based in Albuquerque.
+He co-directed the feature documentary Vinyl Nation about the resurgence of vinyl records with Kevin Smokler, and directed the narrative feature Cents from his Academy Nicholl semifinalist script.
+Christopher has also moderated several screenwriting panels for the Austin Film Festival and its On Story PBS series and podcast.
+His next film is Middle Grounds, a short documentary co-directed with Smokler about coffee, community, and conversations.*

 *[ed note: if you have Kanopy - which you can get with a library card - the film is streaming there for free.
 [Trailer is here](https://vinylnationfilm.com/trailer).]*